 - University of Chicago, Graduate Work, Medical Immunology

 - University of Chicago, B.A., Molecular and Cellular Biology,(“Minor” concentration in Classical Philosophy), with Honors (top 10%of class)

 Mr. Beattie drafts contracts, non-compete agreements, and other documents and provides strategic business advice.
 He also does appellate work for select clients.
 His strengths include strong writing and communication abilities (with over 70 successful dispositive motions), extensive first chair experience, and an ability to explain difficult concepts and technologies to juries.
-Mr. Beattie has been repeatedly recognized as a Washington Super Lawyer, an annual listing of 2-5% of Washington lawyers who have achieved significant professional accomplishment.
+Mr. Beattie has been repeatedly recognized as a Washington Super Lawyer, an annual listing of 2-5% of Washington lawyers who have achieved significant professional accomplishment and recognition.